AnnM-J/web102_prework/README.md

 Describe any challenges encountered while building the app.

-Making an aesthetic UI was a bit fo a struggle, i have little UI experience, but i chose some more desaturated and cream colors because i thought that felt nicer to look at than the gray.
+Making an aesthetic UI was a bit of a struggle, i have little UI experience, but i chose some more desaturated and cream colors because i thought that felt nicer to look at than the gray.
 I also didnt understand template literals that well so it took a couple youtube videos to help me understand as i'm more of avisual/hands on learner.

 ## License